How to contribute to xPack OpenOCD

 -

-To rerun the build, invoke the deep-clean action and repeat from install:
+To re-execute the build, invoke the deep-clean action and repeat from installation:

 xpm run deep-clean --config win32-x64 -C ~/Work/xpack-dev-tools/openocd-xpack.git/build-assets